 The reason is this: Broadcast TV is the most reliable medium for getting real-time news in times of crisis, surpassed only by a battery-powered radio (because that will work even if the power goes out).

-Cable and Internet service can be pretty flaky, especially during disasters.
+Cable and Internet service can be pretty flaky, even when there isn't a disaster happening.
 How often does your Internet go down even when everything is normal?
 During a natural disaster such as a severe storm, earthquake, or flood, the Internet infrastructure is that much more vulnerable.
 All it takes is for the cable or optic fiber to be cut somewhere along the way to your home for you to lose Internet access.
 Telephone/internet poles go down all of the time during large storms.

 And I haven't even mentioned the possibility of a large-scale cyber attack bringing down the Internet, something that is definitely possible.